IEDB/ARC/README.md

 ## How it works:
 - BCR and TCR chains are identified using HMMs.
 A given protein sequence is searched against HMMs built using BCR and TCR chain sequences from IMGT.
 HMMER is used to align an input sequence to the HMMs.
 - MHC class I (alpha1-alpha2 domains) and MHC class I alpha and beta chain HMMs are downloaded from Pfam website.
 An input protein sequence is searched against these HMMs.
 A HMMER bit score threshold of 250 was used to identify MHC chain sequences.
 DTU uses 250 as a score cutoff which can exclude MHC like molecules such as Human and Mouse CD1d molecules.
 -To identify MHC alleles, MRO repository is downloaded every time the script is run.
-Groove domains (G-domains) are assigned to new MRO allles and stored in the file `ARC/data/MRO_Gdomain.csv`.
-If this file is not in the out directory then G-domains are assigned to all the MRO alleles (which may slow down the script).
+Groove domains (G-domains) are assigned to new MRO allles and stored in a CSV file.
+If this file does not exist then G-domains are assigned to all the MRO alleles (which may slow down the script).

 ## References:
 Several pieces of code, including the IMGT ripping / HMM generation, was sourced from ANARCI.